-Line of Duty series 6: Your guide to who's in it and when it's back
+Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 Will this be the last time we see AC-12 in action?
-And who is lined up to star in the sixth series?
+Who is lined up to star in the sixth series?
+And with filming halted for lockdown, when will Line of Duty be back on our screens?

 If you’re hooked on Line of Duty, you’ll be thrilled to know that a sixth season is on its way.